qyxqyx/LWAU/README.md

 At last, LWAU extracts sparser image representations.
 ![](https://github.com/qyxqyx/LWAU/raw/master/representation.png)

-Refer to our paper to get more detail of LWAU.
+## Please refer to our paper to get more detail of LWAU.

 If LWAU is helpful for your work, please cite our paper.
 Thanks!

 @article{qin2020layer,